xiaoyali97/cs186-spring-2019/README.md

 ```
 baseball=# SELECT COUNT(*) FROM fielding;
 ```

-For queries with many results, you can use arrow keys to scroll through the results, or the spacebar to page through the results (much like the UNIX [`less`](https://www.tutorialspoint.com/unix_commands/less.htm) command).
-Press `q` to stop viewing the results.

 ### Notes on using postgres in this container
 Your databases are being created inside the docker container, so **be aware that any database you create in a container, or any changes you make to the `baseball` database, will be reverted when you exit the container.**